 I cannot stress this enough plan ahead.
 Failure to do so will leave you on the mainland, staring out at the island, wondering what’s on it.
 Since access to the island is limited by the tides of the Bay of Fundy, the highest tides in the world, checking the tide tables for Saint Andrews (the nearest tide data centre) is absolutely essential.
 Once you have an idea of the low tide window, check the official Ministers Island visit page, which identifies the access hours for each day and admission fees.

 This is where it gets a little tricky and a lot confusing.
 The website has a daily calendar of entry times, as well as the admission fees, but there are also periods marked “Open Access.”
-It is not at all clear whether “Open Access” means free access or whether visitors still have to pay the $15 adult admission fee without the benefit of a tour.
+It is not at all clear whether “Open Access” means free access or whether visitors still have to pay the $15 adult admission fee ($10 as of August 2015) without the benefit of a tour.